Judaism and peace: In the Talmud

 According to Talmudic teaching, the very fact of taking someone's life, even when justly doing so, it effects, nevertheless the person, as the Talmud regards even a justly court that did order (in ancient times) the death penalty justifiably, that particular court at that time was labeled "killer court" in shame. and even King David, regarded by Jewish tradition as the most pious righteous person, (and his wars were within God's permission or/and orders) was denied building the Jewish Temple, the Talmud explains that when King David asked "Why can I not build the Bais Hamikdash?"
 God's answer was: "Your hands have spilled blood (in all your many wars)."

 The Talmud also teaches: "Be of the persecuted rather than the persecutor".

-Later scholars
+Modern scholars

 Medieval Jewish commentators including the Spanish theologian and commentator Isaac Arama (c.
 1420–1494), and Isaac Abravanel (1437–1508), emphasized the commitment of Judaism to peace.

 According to sixteenth century Rabbi Judah Loew of Prague, Jewish law forbids the killing of innocent people, even in the course of a legitimate military engagement.